jrabbit/jrabbit.github.com/content/coredns-for-fancy-records.md

 The stunning result of our labor:

-`ssh -o "VerifyHostKeyDNS ask" -o UserKnownHostsFile=/dev/null server.jacklaxson.com` gives you
+`ssh -o "VerifyHostKeyDNS ask" -o UserKnownHostsFile=/dev/null server.jacklaxson.com` gives you:

 	The authenticity of host 'server.jacklaxson.com (26.....)' can't be established.
 	ED25519 key fingerprint is SHA256:j35df39456956fcd370dba..277Ok.